-The dessert is typical the big draw on a TV dinner, but this one looks like a petrified egg.
-The looks like something from Grimms' Fairy Tales.
+The dessert is typically the big draw on a TV dinner, but this one looks like a petrified egg.
+This looks like something from Grimms' Fairy Tales.

 Libby's went after the younger set with their playful Libbyland meals.
 Originally, they came with "Magic Milk," which was later replaced with the branded Nestle's Quik.
 The box popped up into a cartoon backsplash, and the options included Pirate Picnic, Sundown Supper, Sea Diver's Dinner and Safari Supper.
 Putting images of monkeys and lions on a box of a mystery meat might not be smart marketing.
 The kid in the ad does not seem exactly jazzed to eat this.

 They say your meals should be colorful.
 Well, this tray was a rainbow of brown, burnt orange, burnt sienna, rust, brick, ochre and umber.
 It was basically camouflaged in the shag-carpeted, wood-paneled living rooms of the 1970s.